fossabot/autom8/README.md

-# Autom8: Python for Robotic Process Automation
+# autom8: Python for Robotic Process Automation
 ![alt text](https://github.com/dkatz23238/autom8/blob/master/img/autom8.jpg)
+# What is autom8?

-Autom8 is a high level library for creating business oriented Robotic Process Automations using Python 2.7.
+is a high level library for creating business oriented Robotic Process Automations using Python 2.7.
 It currently supports both Mac OS and Windows.

 Aimed at outperforming and outcosting closed sourced solutions such as Automation Anywhere or Blueprism, Autom8 consists of a central wrapper around the selenium webdriver exposing highly customized methods and functions through an efficient and easy to use API.